 This program consists of two years law study at Cornell Law School, followed by one year of study in Paris at the Sorbonne Law School of the University of Paris I Panthéon-Sorbonne.
 Participation in the program prepares students for advanced legal studies in a variety of legal fields, including French, European or International Law.
-Upon the successful completion of the three years of study, participants receive the J.D. from Cornell and the LL.M. from the University of Paris 1 Panthéon-Sorbonne.The aim of the L.M.
+Upon the successful completion of the three years of study, participants receive the J.D. from Cornell and the LL.M. from the University of Paris 1 Panthéon-Sorbonne.The aim of the L.L.M.
 Program, taught in French, is to offer law students and future lawyers a large variety of elective courses in their fields of interest, in-depth acquaintance with the intricacies of French and European Law, and a new perspective on current global legal issues while learning in the best of the French academic tradition and Civil Law methodological techniques.
 Only a few select students from American law schools working in partnership with Sorbonne Law are admitted to this JD/LLM program.

 Admission to the Program

-Students must have an intermediate or advanced level of French language as the program is taught in French and some students may be interviewed in French.
+Students must have an advanced level of French language as the program is taught in French and some students may be interviewed in French.
 Students are selected on the basis of their academic record at Cornell, strength of their written statement, and educational or professional experience.

-First and Second Year Curriculum at Cornell Law School
+First- and Second-Year Curriculum at Cornell Law School

 Cornell transcripts do not list French grades and reflect only credits for courses passed conducted at the University of Paris I.